citp/privacy-policy-historical/u/us/ust/usta.com.md

 iv. to select companies or organizations which we believe may offer products, services, materials or information of interest to visitors to this Site;
 v. to third parties we use to support our business (including fulfillment services, technical support, delivery services, chat service providers, email service providers, forum service providers, advertisement sales and management services and financial institutions);
 vi. in connection with the sale, assignment or other transfer of the business of this Site to which the information relates; or
 vii. where required by applicable laws, court orders or government regulations.

 In addition, we will make full use of all information acquired through this Site that is not in personally identifiable form.

 **Third-Party Ad Serving & Audience and Traffic Measurement Services**

-The Site may use a third party network advertisers to serve the advertisements on the Site or may use a traffic measurement service to analyze the traffic on the Site.
+This Site may use third party network advertisers to serve the advertisements you see.
 Network advertisers are third parties that display advertisements based on your visits to this Site and other Web sites you have visited.
 Third-party ad serving enables us to target advertisements to you for products or Web sites you might be interested in.
-Although advertisers or other companies do not have access to the Site cookies, the Site’s advertisers, sponsors, and/or traffic measurement services may themselves set and access their own cookies on your computer if you choose to have your cookies enabled in your browser.
-Cookies allow third party advertisers to show you advertisements or content you might be interested in.
-Other companies' use of their cookies is subject to their own privacy policies, not this one.

-Please click here [http://www.networkadvertising.org/optout_nonppii.asp ](http://www.networkadvertising.org/optout_nonppii.asp)in order to learn more about the information collection practices and "opt-out" procedures of third party ad servers we may use.
+In addition, we may share this information with our sponsors to allow our sponsors and their network advertisers to serve ads based on your interests to you.

+This site is in compliance with the Ad Choices Self-Regulatory Program for Online Behavioral Advertising.
+The goal of Ad Choices is to provide you with information about how online advertising works and the choices you have.

+You may visit the[ http://www.aboutads.info/choices](http://http//www.aboutads.info/choices) page to learn more about online behavioral advertising and to see your opt-out choices from companies that are participants in the Self-Regulatory Program for Online Behavioral Advertising.

+Please note that if you choose to opt out, you will still see ads, but these ads will not be customized based on your interests generated from your visits over time and across different Web sites.
+In addition, the preferences you select on the <http://www.aboutads.info/choices> page may not apply to mobile devices.
+Due to the differences between using apps and websites on mobile devices, opt-outs will need to be set for both browsers and apps.

 **Access and Correction**